BCODMO/blog.bco-dmo.org/_posts/2022-05-23-submission-tool-intro.md

 This process has served our community well, but we know you may have occasionally encourntered challenges when submitting data this way.
 Perhaps you've had the experience of filling in a form and forgetting to save it!
 Or perhaps you've had trouble with your email client when trying to send messages with many attachments.
 Over time, and after many research projects and many submissions, it may even be difficult for you to keep track of what data you've submitted to BCO-DMO.

-To help streamline the process, we are **pleased to announce the launch of our new online submission tool!** This new tool will offically launch during the {% include link.html url="https://web.whoi.edu/ocb-workshop/" text="OCB Summer Workshop" external=true %} on June 20-23, 2022.
+To help streamline the process, we are **pleased to announce the launch of our new online submission tool!** This new tool will officially launch during the {% include link.html url="https://web.whoi.edu/ocb-workshop/" text="OCB Summer Workshop" external=true %} on June 20-23, 2022.

 Our new submission tool provides an interface you can access in your browser to submit data to and register new projects with BCO-DMO.
 We've added many features to enhance the user experience of data submission, including the ability to save your progress and work on your submission with collaborators.
 You'll also be able to easily see all of the previous datasets and projects on which you are a contributor and view the real-time status of each one.